kovaltsuk1/saab_plus/README.md

 # Structural Annotation of BCR Repertoires
-SAAB+: annotation of BCR Repertoires with structural information, using separate tools to map non-CDR-H3 and CDR-H3 loop sequence to repersentative antibody structures.
+SAAB+: annotation of BCR Repertoires with structural information, using separate tools to map CDR loop sequences to repersentative antibody structures.
+SAAB+ support analysis of both heavy and light chain BCR repertoire data.

 ## Getting Started
 Please follow instructions below to install SAAB+ pipeline on our machine